Answered By: Tom Reinsfelder Last Updated: Sep 15, 2023 Views: 291

 There are several main categories of periodicals.

-Popular Magazines - Often written by journalists or news reporters for a general audience.
-Magazines usually have many photographs and advertisements and cover a wide variety of topics.
+Popular Magazines / Newspapers - Often written by journalists or news reporters for a general audience.
+Magazines and newspapers usually have many photographs and advertisements and cover a wide variety of topics.

-Scholarly Journals - Often written by an expert in a very narrow field.
+Scholarly Journals - Often written by an expert in a very narrow field and reviewed by fellow scholars (peer review).
 Authors frequently work at a university and/or have an advanced degree such as a Ph.D in their field.
 Articles in scholarly journals are longer than magazine articles and usually focus on a very narrow topic.
 These articles frequently report the results of a scientific research study and often include a number of tables or graphs presenting data.
 You will almost always see a list of references to other research at the end of each scholarly journal article.

 Trade Publications - These publications fall in between popular magazines and scholarly journals.
 They look like a magazine, but the content is targeted to members of a particular industry or profession.
 For example, in the library profession we have a magazine called American Libraries.

-See this Periodicals and Journals guide or see the file (Magazines vs. Scholarly Journals) below for a further explanation of these differences.
+See the file (Magazines vs. Scholarly Journals) below for a further explanation of these differences.

 Chat Live Now